pablodecm/cartographer/docs/theory/concepts.rst

 ------------

-Under a very broad view, topological data analysis (TDA) can be define as a collection of data analysis techniques that try to find structure in data [#tda_wasserman]_.
+Under a very broad view, topological data analysis (TDA) can be defined as a collection of data analysis techniques that try to find structure in data [#tda_wasserman]_.
 Most of these methods are based on quantifying the ideas of shape and connectivity on the observed data.